IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

     `formality-control-[id].[formality-level].[target]` (where id is used to
     distinguish if several approaches are submitted).
 Example:
     `formality-control-1.formal.de`
-* Source and system output files for the generic quality test set MuST-C v1.2 for EN-DE, EN-ES, EN-IT, EN-RU and WMT newstest2020 for EN-JA and newstest2014 for EN-HI.
+* Source and system output files for the generic quality test set MuST-C v1.2 (test-COMMON) for EN-DE, EN-ES, EN-IT, EN-RU and WMT newstest2020 for EN-JA and newstest2014 for EN-HI.
 Outputs should be formatted as:
     * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased) One output file per system (corresponding to a generic formality level)

-In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of SacreBLEU v2.0.0 (https://pypi.org/project/sacrebleu/2.0.0/), COMET v1.0.1 (https://pypi.org/project/unbabel-comet/1.0.1/), and formality control (using the script provided).
+In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of BLEU score computed with SacreBLEU v2.0.0 (https://pypi.org/project/sacrebleu/2.0.0/), COMET v1.0.1 (https://pypi.org/project/unbabel-comet/1.0.1/), and formality control (using the script provided).
 We invite participants to also submit a paper describing their system(s) via the conference submission page.
-Unconstrained and constrained systems should be evaluated separately in the system description paper.
+Systems with different training conditions (constrained/unconstrained; full/zero-shot) should be evaluated separately in the system description paper.